Dryopteris filix-mas aka Common Male Fern

 Common names

-How to care for Male Fern
+How to care for Common Male Fern

 Difficulty

-With a bit of knowledge and dedication, you can successfully care for Male Fern, making it a rewarding choice for those seeking a moderate challenge.
+With a bit of knowledge and dedication, you can successfully care for Common Male Fern, making it a rewarding choice for those seeking a moderate challenge.

 Water

-Male Fern should be watered regularly, allowing the soil to dry out between waterings.
+Common Male Fern should be watered regularly, allowing the soil to dry out between waterings.

 Soil

-Male Fern loves a well-draining soil.
+Common Male Fern loves a well-draining soil.
 Perlite and vermiculite help with drainage, while coco coir adds organic matter, so a good potting soil mix will have all three.
 You can improve store-bought soil by adding some perlite to it.

 Toxicity